 The layout is the general way that you arrange these items.
 Here are some generic website layouts:

 A full-page layout allows the entire content to stretch from left to right and cover all the available screen real-estate.
 This is particularly good for sites that display a lot of images and large text.
-It might not be very good for blogs or pieces of text because it is not that easy to read very long lines.
+It might not be great for blogs or pieces of text because it is not that easy to read very long lines.
 However, this doesn’t matter on mobile devices.
 As a matter of fact, most responsive designs will switch your site to a full-page layout when viewed on a small device to ensure that all text is visible.

 Note that this is different from full-width.
 Full-width is when your website stretches fully from left to right and fills the entire screen no matter how big or small the screen.
-A full-page may still be limited in width, but the concept here is that there is nothing on the left or right of the content.
+A full page may still be limited in width, but the concept here is that there is nothing on the left or right of the content.

 These layouts restrict the content to a smaller box while allowing one or two sidebars to be visible simultaneously on the screen.
 This is probably one of the most common designs out there.
 I don’t have any statistics on this, but my gut feeling is that the design with one sidebar on the left or right is probably the most prevalent.